Idaho Power Buys Wind Energy

 Independent Power Producers

-As of 2017, Idaho Power had contracts with 32 commercial wind projects, representing 627 megawatts of nameplate capacity (possible energy).
-These are 20-year contracts under the federal Public Utility Regulatory Policies Act, which requires utilities like Idaho Power to purchase all the energy generated by certain projects.
+As of 2019, Idaho Power had contracts with 32 other commercial wind projects, representing 627 megawatts of nameplate capacity (possible energy).
+These are 20-year contracts mandated by a federal law that requires utilities like Idaho Power to purchase all the energy generated by certain projects.
+The rates we pay for energy from these projects varies, but it’s higher than the rate we pay for energy from Elkhorn.

 Idaho Power does not own or operate these projects.